siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 **NTFS**
 For data exchange with a Windows installation the designated partition should be formatted with *NTFS*.
 Siduction can access the data read and write.
 For Windows it is the standard file system.

+**exFAT**
+A file system developed by Microsoft and used in many types of storage devices such as SD cards and USB flash drives.
+The patents for it were released in 2019 and as a result Linux supports *exFAT* from kernel 5.4.
+It is also very suitable for partitions that are to be accessed by different operating systems.

 **HFS+**
 For a dual-boot installation with Macintosh, a separate data partition with the *HFS* or *HFS+* file system is useful.
 Linux and MAC can access it read and write.